Criticism of Marxism: Relevance

 Marxism has been criticized as irrelevant, with many economists rejecting its core tenets and assumptions.
 John Maynard Keynes referred to Capital as "an obsolete textbook which I know to be not only scientifically erroneous but without interest or application for the modern world".
+Keynes also wrote "I believe that the future will learn more from the spirit of Gesell than from that of Marx".
 According to George Stigler, "Economists working in the Marxian-Sraffian tradition represent a small minority of modern economists, and that their writings have virtually no impact upon the professional work of most economists in major English-language universities".
 In a review of the first edition of The New Palgrave Dictionary of Economics, Robert Solow criticized it for overemphasizing the importance of Marxism in modern economics: Marx was an important and influential thinker, and Marxism has been a doctrine with intellectual and practical influence.
 The fact is, however, that most serious English-speaking economists regard Marxist economics as an irrelevant dead end.

 A 2006 nationally representative survey of American professors found 3% of them identify as Marxists.
 The share rises to 5% in the humanities and is about 18% among social scientists.